About This Blog

 3rd August 2006 the Death of Arthur Lee

-Today we honour Arthur Lee – the African American protest singer, metaphysical poet and leader of LA’s pioneering psychedelic refuseniks Love – who quit this planet six years ago after an arduous battle with cancer.
-Like Lou Reed, Arthur’s work … Continue reading
+Today we honour Arthur Lee – the African American protest singer, metaphysical poet and leader of LA’s pioneering psychedelic refuseniks Love – who quit this planet on this day in 2006 after an arduous battle with cancer.
+Like Lou Reed, … Continue reading

 4th August 1948 the Death of Mileva Maric

-Sixty-four years ago on this day, Mileva Maric died alone and unknown in Zurich at the age of seventy-two.
+On this day in 1948, Mileva Maric died alone and unknown in Zurich aged seventy-two.
 “Few stories in the history of science are as heartbreaking [as hers],” claimed the New Scientist.
-A brilliant woman born in … Continue reading
+A brilliant woman born in the late 19th century, … Continue reading

 5th August 1895 the Death of Friedrich Engels

-Today we recall the social theorist and world-changer – Friedrich Engels – chiefly known as the lifelong friend, literary executor and “junior partner” of Karl Marx.
-One of the most remarkable collaborative relationships in history, together Engels and Marx wrote The … Continue reading
+Today we recall the social theorist and world-changer, Friedrich Engels – co-author of The Communist Manifesto and profound contributor to Das Kapital – but chiefly remembered as the lifelong friend, literary executor and “junior partner” of Karl Marx.
+At 24, Engels looked set … Continue reading

 6th August 1945 the Bombing of Hiroshima